sgmurphy/wordpress-plugins/backupwordpress/readme.txt

 * Good support should you need help.
 * Translations for Spanish, German, Chinese, Romanian, Russian, Serbian, Lithuanian, Italian, Czech, Dutch, French, Basque.

-= Help develop this plugin =

-The BackUpWordPress plugin is hosted on GitHub, if you want to help out with development or testing then head over to [https://github.com/orgs/xibodevelopment/backupwordpress/](https://github.com/orgs/xibodevelopment/backupwordpress/)
 = Translations =

 We'd also love help translating the plugin into more languages, if you can help then please visit [https://translate.wordpress.org/projects/wp-plugins/backupwordpress/dev/](https://translate.wordpress.org/projects/wp-plugins/backupwordpress/dev/) to start translating.